-Sonos Arc vs Sonos Beam: If you’re a Sonos user and are in the market for something to give your home cinema set-up a boost, then the Arc and Boost are two excellent choices.
+If you’re a Sonos user in the market for something to give your home cinema set-up a boost, the Arc and Boost are two excellent choices.

 Each has their qualities, but in the Sonos Arc vs Sonos Beam, which is the right purchase for you?

-The Sonos Arc supersedes them all with its £799 RRP, twice as much as the Beam.
+The Sonos Arc supersedes has an RRP of £799 RRP, but went up to £899.
 In terms of saving pennies, the Beam is the more attractive proposition; but the Arc and the Beam serve a different purpose, as we’ll go into.

 Both adhere to Sonos’ sleeker approach to design of recent years.
 The rounded edges of the Beam contrast with the Arc’s more cylindrical shape, but aesthetically they’re cut from the cloth with their discreet look.

-It’s a unit that’s more suited to smaller TVs (around 49-inches or so), while the Arc suits bigger TVs (55-inches and more).
+It’s a unit that’s best suited to smaller TVs (around 49-inches and smaller), while the Arc suits bigger TVs (55-inches and more).
 Neither is too tall, though the Arc requires a wider surface to plant it on.
 The Arc also has rubberised feet if you’re fearful of causing any marks.

-Both can be wall-mounted (the Arc’s bespoke wall-mount is available for pre-order), and both can only be used in their horizontal orientation.
-At 2.8kg compared to the Arc’s 6.25kg, the Arc is obviously the heavier of the two should that be a concern for slinging it up on a wall.
+Both can be wall-mounted through bespoke wall-mounts, and both can only be used in their horizontal orientation.
+At 2.8kg compared to the Arc’s 6.25kg, the Arc is the heavier of the two should that be a concern for putting it on a wall.

-Is there a winner here?
-They’re both sufficiently different enough to not intrude on each other’s space.
+Is there a winner?
 If you need a soundbar for a smaller space, the Beam is better.
 For those with bigger rooms, the Arc is better.

-Both are compatible with Sonos’ new S2 app (you can find out which other devices are compatible here).
-With the Sonos app you can use both soundbars in a multi-room set-up alongside other Sonos speakers.
-Spotify, Tidal and Apple Music streaming services can be streamed (along with dozens of others) from within the app.
-There’s also access to Sonos Radio, which brings with its 60,000 plus radio stations.
+Both are compatible with Sonos’ S2 app, and within the app you can use both soundbars in a multi-room set-up alongside other Sonos speakers.
+Spotify, Tidal and Apple Music streaming services can be streamed (along with dozens of others), and there’s also access to Sonos Radio, which brings with its 60,000 plus radio stations.

-Both Alexa and Google Assistant are built-in and use the integrated far-field microphones to pick up your voice.
-Updates on the weather can be asked for, alarms set etc, etc.
+Both support Alexa, Google Assistant and Sonos Voice Control, of which are built-in and use the integrated far-field microphones to pick up your voice.
+Updates on the weather can be asked for, alarms set etc.

 While Sonos waded into the Bluetooth waters with the Move, neither the Beam nor Arc have Bluetooth.
 Instead they make do with AirPlay 2, which also brings Siri into the equation for voice control.
 With AirPlay 2, it opens up the Sonos ecosystem to play nice with any non-Sonos AirPlay 2-speakers in a multi-room setup.